griptape-ai/griptape/docs/griptape-framework/data/index.md

 [Extraction Engines](../engines/extraction-engines.md) are used for extracting structured content.

-[Image Query Engines](../engines/image-query-engines.md) are used for querying images with text.

 [Image Generation Engines](../engines/image-generation-engines.md) are used for generating images.

 [Summary Engines](../engines/summary-engines.md) are used for summarizing text content.